rv-mkroh/rv-security-training/docs/for_everyone/data-handling.md

 That means you do not download parts of our production database to your Red Ventures laptops, you do not transfer real production data to our staging or sandbox environments to run some tests, etc. Our production environment has strict security controls and audit logging in place.
 If you transfer data away from those environments, we lose those abilities.

 We have analytics mechanisms available to you in our production environment to run these types of things.
 If you need something different or special set up for a specific project, please let us know and we're more than happy to guide and help you set that up.
+Ownership of these mechanisms can vary so just throw a message in the #developers Slack channel and someone can guide you to the right resource.

 ---